Garzes Tower: The tower

-The tower had a small chapel dedicated to St Catherine of Siena and later St Martin that was intended for use by the four militia members in the tower but was also open to the public.
+The tower had a small chapel dedicated to St. Catherine of Siena and later St. Martin that was intended for use by the four militia members in the tower but was also open to the public.
 It became an unofficial parish church for the people of the nearby villages.

 After 243 years, the tower was demolished in 1848.
 Its masonry was used to build the bridge linking Mġarr to Nadur.
 The Mġarr Hotel was built over the site of the tower, but it has since closed down.

 Legacy

 Although the tower no longer exists, it still has an important place in Malta's history.
 This was the first coastal watchtower built by the Order.
 Garzes' successor, Alof de Wignacourt, later built a series of large watchtowers or small forts that are known as the Wignacourt towers.
 Other Grand Masters built smaller watchtowers such as the Lascaris and De Redin towers.

 Since Garzes Tower has been demolished, the oldest tower still standing in Malta is the Wignacourt Tower in St. Paul's Bay, which was built in 1610.
-The oldest tower on Gozo is the Xlendi Tower that was built in 1650 (a tower in Marsalforn had also been built in 1616 but it collapsed in around 1715).
+The oldest tower on Gozo is the Xlendi Tower that was built in 1650 (a tower in Marsalforn had also been built in 1616 but it collapsed around 1715).